Going on residentials

 • There's no required adult-to-child ratio for a Rangers residential, but there must be at least 2 adults present, or 1 at the commissioner's discretion.

 • 1 or more 18-year-old Rangers may share sleeping areas with other Rangers if they're all attending as young members.
-If attending in a leadership role, for example young leader or unit helper, those 18 and over should follow the sleeping arrangements for adult volunteers.
+If attending in a leadership role, for example leader or unit helper, those 18 and over should follow the sleeping arrangements for adult volunteers.
 If you need advice regarding Rangers over 18 years old, please contact [email protected].

 • Where all members of a Rangers trip are over 18, please follow the all adult residential procedure.
 Volunteers should still carry out effective and detailed planning.